 Who Does CAA Leave Out?

 Since 2019, the argument with the leading opposition parties has been that the law is discriminative as it only targets Muslims.
 Muslims make up around 15% of the nation’s population.
-The Indian government explains that since Bangladesh, Pakistan, and Afghanistan are Islamic republics with a Muslim majority, they can’t be regarded as oppressed minorities.
+The Indian government explains that since Bangladesh, Pakistan, and Afghanistan are Islamic republics with a Muslim majority, they can’t be regarded as oppressed marginalized groups.
 However, they ensure that applications from other different communities will be reviewed on a case-by-case basis.

 The Exceptions of CAA